Exceptional Education FAQ

 Do schools need to accommodate parents who request an IEP meeting early in the morning, in the evening, or on weekends?

-The IDEA regulations state that IEP meetings should be scheduled at a mutually agreed on time and place.
+The IDEA regulations state that IEP meetings should be scheduled at a mutually agreed upon time and place.
 The regulations do not require schools to schedule an IEP meeting outside regular school hours to accommodate parents or their experts.

 According to IDEA regulations, transition services are the development of employment and other post-school living objectives.
-Beginning no later than the year a student turns 16, their IEP must include appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education and employment, as well as the transition services needed to assist the student in reaching those goals.
+Beginning no later than the year a student turns 16, their IEP must include appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, and employment, as well as the transition services needed to assist the student in reaching those goals.

 What is the Age of Majority in Arizona, and are there any special requirements regarding a student's transfer of educational rights?